If your baby has orange skin, do not be alarmed. It is likely carotenemia if your baby eats solid foods and loves carrots and sweet potatoes.

 On Becoming Babywise Book Two cautions against too many yellow vegetables like squash, carrots, and sweet potatoes (yams). “…too many yellow vegetables in your baby’s diet can cause the skin tone to turn slightly orange” (page 31).

+Of course, an orange hue can be a sign of jaundice.
 Carotenemia looks different from jaundice when studying the eyes.
 Carotenemia does not impact the eyes.